w3c/svgwg/master/render.md

 <div class="note">
 Although the initial value for {{overflow}} is auto.
-In the User Agent style sheet, overflow is overridden for the {{svg}} element when it is not the root element of a stand-alone document, the {{pattern}} element, and the {{marker element}} element to be hidden by default.
+In the User Agent style sheet, overflow is overridden for the <{svg}> element when it is not the root element of a stand-alone document, the {{pattern}} element, and the {{marker element}} element to be hidden by default.
 </div>
 </div> <!-- ready-for-wider-review -->